MYTH: Everything is automatically split 50-50.

 Q. What if I bring a house into the marriage that is in my name only, and I add my spouse's name to the deed?

-A. In this case, the whole house could be considered marital property.
-You might have made a "presumptive gift" to the marriage and should consult with a family law attorney to discuss your options.
+A. You might have made a "presumptive gift" to the marriage and should consult with a family law attorney to discuss your options.

 Q. Is my IRA considered marital property if it's in my name only.